lostisland/faraday/UPGRADING.md

 * Rename `Faraday::Request#method` to `#http_method`.
 * Remove `Faraday::Response::Middleware`.
 You can now use the new `on_complete` callback provided by `Faraday::Middleware`.
 * `Faraday.default_connection_options` will now be deep-merged into new connections to avoid overriding them (e.g. headers).
-* Retry and Multipart middleware have been moved to separate `faraday-retry` and `faraday-multipart` gems.
 * `Faraday::Builder#build` method is not exposed through `Faraday::Connection` anymore and does not reset the handlers if called multiple times.
 This method should be used internally only.

 ## Faraday 1.0